veracrypt/VeraCrypt/src/Readme.txt

 Because of incompatibility issues with OSXFUSE, the SDK 10.9 generates a VeraCrypt binary that has issues communicating with the OSXFUSE kernel extension.
-Thus, we recommend to use the SDK 10.8 or earlier for building VeraCrypt.
+Thus, we recommend using a different OSX SDK version for building VeraCrypt.